vidurb/ma1sd/docs/stores/sql.md

 ```
 For the `role` query, `type` can be used to tell ma1sd how to inject the User ID in the query:
-- `localpart` will extract and set only the localpart.
+- `uid` will extract and set only the localpart.
 - `mxid` will use the ID as-is.

 On each query, the first parameter `?` is set as a string with the corresponding ID format.